My first Brioche

 Method

-- Place 1/3 cup warm water, warm milk and yeast in the bowl of a standing heavy-duty mixer; stir until yeast dissolves and let proof for 10 minutes.
+- Place water, milk and yeast in the bowl of a standing heavy-duty mixer; stir until yeast dissolves and let proof for 10 minutes.

 - Add flour and salt, mix on low speed just until flour is moistened, about 1-2 minutes.